ClockSelect/myevic/README.md

 * Expert

     Some advanced options:

   * USB:

         Choose between several USB modes:
      * HID: Normal operation mode - factory setting.
-Disables anyother USB device than HID.
+Disables any other USB device than HID.
        HID is always active, even in the two others modes of operation.

      * COM: A virtual COM interface; mainly used for debugging with a COM terminal such as putty.

      * DSK: A virtual drive to download the firmware file.
      Connect the box to a PC, and a disk device will appear with a "FIRMWARE.BIN" file.
 This can be read and copied.
+This file is an encoded firmware file that can be uploaded to another device using evic-usb or the official Joyetech firmware tool.

+  * DBG

+        Enables or disables the debug informations mode.
+Once the DBG option is set to "ON", Debug informations can be shown/hidden by clicking fire button four times.
+This option is OFF by default to prevent users to inadvertendly mess up their screen.

 * Miscs
   * LOGO